heyandyx/BrilliantMachineChallenge/README.md

 //requirements:

 Make sure you have Node.js installed.
-You can verify this by running:
+Verify this by running:

 node -v

-Ensure you have the necessary dependencies installed.
-In your project root directory, run:
+Ensure you have the necessary dependencies installed. if you need, run:

 npm install

 // Commands:

-To run the tests in Headless Mode, use the following command:
+To run the tests in Headless Mode, run:

 npx cypress run

-To run the test in Interactive Mode
+To run the test in Interactive Mode, run:

 npx cypress open